How to treat sunburn at home

 Wearing gloves for gardening and avoiding contact with any known allergens should help to reduce the instance of allergic reactions.

-Although rashes are more common in the summer months, illnesses that may cause rashes are still around throughout the year.
+Although conditions like heat rash are more common in the summer months, illnesses that may cause rashes are still around throughout the year.
 If you or your child develop a fever or chills, or are feeling generally unwell, it's important to seek medical advice via your pharmacist or 111, or, if the symptoms are severe and include breathlessness or facial swelling, by calling 999.